MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_default.md

 ##### std_errors_var_names

-None or a character vector defining variable names corresponding to the standard errors, if calculated.
+None or a list of strings defining variable names corresponding to the standard errors, if calculated.
 If None, the string “_StdErr” is appended to the dependent variable names to form the standard errors variable names.